fren46/ecommerce_project/README.md

 ## Usage

-Performing the following command inside the repo of the project to automatically pull and run the containers:
+Performing the following command from the folder where the `docker-compose.yml` is saved to automatically pull and run the containers:

 ```bash
 docker-compose up -d
 ```

-The service is exposed on port 8080 and API documentation of the project is available for consultation on the [swagger editor](editor.swagger.io) after importing the swagger.yaml from the assets of the project release.
+The file is available in the assets of the project latest release (`v1.0`).
+Moreover, `swagger.yaml` can be used for building the API documentation on [swagger editor](editor.swagger.io).
+The only endpoint service (`catalogservice`) is exposed on port 8080.

 - Credentials for testing:
     - ADMIN user: _l.ferrettino@reply.it_